-Upon the completion of this offering and the formation transactions, we will succeed to Armada Hoffler's construction business, which was engaged as general contractor with respect to 43 construction projects for both third-party and related party clients as of December 31, 2012.
+Upon the completion of this offering and the formation transactions, we will succeed to Armada Hoffler's construction business, which was engaged as general contractor with respect to 20 construction projects for both third-party and related party clients as of December 31, 2012.
 As part of the formation transactions, we will acquire from Armada Hoffler all of the construction contracts in place on the date of the completion of this offering and, as a result, will assume all of Armada Hoffler's obligations under those contracts.
-Of the 43 construction projects in progress as of December 31, 2012, we currently expect that nine of these construction projects will be ongoing upon completion of this offering.
-As of December 31, 2012, these nine construction projects have an estimated contract value of approximately \$83.5 million with approximately \$20.1 million of work in place and a balance to complete of approximately \$63.4 million.
+Of the 20 construction projects in progress as of December 31, 2012, we currently expect that seven of these construction projects will be on-going upon completion of this offering.
+As of December 31, 2012, these seven construction projects have an estimated contract value of approximately \$82.8 million with approximately \$20.1 million of work in place and a balance to complete of approximately \$62.7 million.

-Six of the nine contracts expected to be on-going following completion of this offering are with third parties, two of which have contract values in excess of \$1 million.
+Four of the seven contracts expected to be on-going following completion of this offering are with third parties, two of which have contract values in excess of \$1 million.
 One of those contracts expected to be assumed by us upon the completion of this offering is a third-party contract for the City of Suffolk Municipal Center, which has a total contract value of approximately \$23.4 million.
-As of December 31, 2012, this contract had work in place of approximately \$0.2 million, a balance to complete of approximately \$23.2 million and an estimated completion date of June 2014.
+As of December 31, 2012, this contract had work in place of approximately \$0.6 million, a balance to complete of approximately \$22.8 million and an estimated completion date of June 2014.
 The City of Suffolk Municipal Center is a two-story, design-build project that will consist of a 911 emergency call center, city council chambers, large public lobbies and office space for various departments within the municipal government.

-Three of the nine contracts expected to be on-going following completion of the offering are related party contracts for the three components of the Apprentice School project in Newport News, Virginia-the Apprentice School Apartments, Apprentice School Garage and Apprentice School.
+Three of the seven contracts expected to be on-going following completion of the offering are related party contracts for the three components of the Apprentice School project in Newport News, Virginia-the Apprentice School Apartments, Apprentice School Garage and Apprentice School.
 The Apprentice School project is an approximately \$70 million public/private, mixed-use development project sponsored by the Newport News Shipbuilding Division of Huntington Ingalls Industries, the Commonwealth of Virginia and the Industrial Development Authority of the City of Newport News, Virginia.
 The Apprentice School and Apprentice School Garage are being developed by affiliates of Armada Hoffler for eventual sale to the Newport News Shipbuilding Division of Huntington Ingalls Industries and the Industrial Development Authority of the City of Newport News, Virginia, respectively.
-We will enter into an agreement to purchase the Apprentice School Apartments from this related party as described in "Business and Properties-Property Under Contract."
-The Apprentice School project are being built on the same site.
+We have entered into an agreement to purchase the Apprentice School Apartments from this related party as described in "Business and Properties-Property Under Contract."
+The Apprentice School Apartments are expected to consist of 197 apartment units and approximately 28,000 square feet of retail space.
+All three components of the Apprentice School project are being built on the same site.
 The Apprentice School is a state of the art education facility and will feature eight computer labs, seven standard classrooms, an auditorium-style classroom, a physics lab and a gymnasium.
 The Apprentice School Garage is a four-story garage that will be operated by, and eventually sold to, the Industrial Development Authority of the City of Newport News.
 These three contracts have a total combined contract value of approximately \$48.0 million, a combined work in place of approximately \$17.1 million and a balance to complete of approximately \$30.9 million as of December 31, 2012.
 All three components of the Apprentice School project have an estimated completion date of November 2013.